Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 • Precautions when deriving subtypes

-Creating tables for entities containing subtypes
+Creating tables for entities that include subtypes

 • 3 types of table creation for entities including subtypes

 • Type 1.
-Subtype Structure
+Subtype structure

 • Type 2.
 Integrated Table Structure

 • Type 3.
-Individual Table Structure
+Individual table structure

 • Criteria for selecting table creation types